 Lifestyle and Activity Level

-It's crucial to note that Shiba Inus have a strong prey drive, making them prone to chasing and hunting small animals like squirrels, rabbits, and birds.
-Keeping them on a leash outside enclosed areas is necessary to prevent them from running off or getting into conflicts with other animals.
+Shiba Inus have a strong prey drive, making them prone to chasing small animals like squirrels and rabbits.
+It’s essential to keep them on a leash outside enclosed areas to prevent them from running off.
+The Shiba Inu Association of America highlights the importance of this precaution to avoid conflicts with other animals.

 Approximate Lifetime Care Costs